 Have you noticed?
 Charlotte is a-bloom with murals!

-Meet Mike Wirth Art, mild-mannered Queens U art professor by day, professional artist and co-leader of the Talking Walls Mural festival (which recently added 16 murals to the city's outdoor art scene) by night.
+Mike Wirth is a Queens U art professor, professional artist, and co-leader of the Talking Walls Mural festival (which recently added 16 murals to the city's outdoor art scene).

-At April's New South for the New Southerner, Mike will show-and-tell about Charlotte murals and the history of the art form and introduce the Southern Tiger Collective - an alliance of local painters who’ve come to Charlotte from as far away as Colombia, South America!
+On April 30th, Wirth will show us Charlotte murals, discuss the history of the art form, and introduce the Southern Tiger Collective - an alliance of local painters who’ve come to Charlotte from as far away as Colombia, South America!

 Hosted by community historian Dr. Tom Hanchett, the event will also feature a Southern buffet dinner by Mert's Heart & Soul.